I Vitelloni: Filming and editing

 Described as an "itinerant production", shooting was tailored to accommodate Sordi's variety show schedule, requiring Fellini and his troupe to follow him from town to town across Italy.
 On tour in the Big Ruckus, Sordi rehearsed his role and was ready for filming during his hours off.
-Accordingly, when the actor toured Florence, shooting began as an all-night party at the city's Teatro Goldoni in early December 1952.
-Supervised by production manager Luigi Giacosi whom Fellini had first met while on location in Tripoli during the war, and photographed by veteran cinematographer Otello Martelli, the rushes served as the basis of the masquerade ball, a major sequence.
+Accordingly, when he toured Florence, shooting began as an all-night party at the city's Teatro Goldoni in early December 1952.
+Supervised by production manager Luigi Giacosi, whom Fellini had first met on location in Tripoli during the war, and photographed by veteran cinematographer Otello Martelli, the rushes served as the basis of the masquerade ball, a major sequence.
 With a break in production for Christmas, shooting resumed on January 15, 1953.
 Constrained by the shoestring budget, many scenes were shot in a natural decor.
 In Ostia, a quay provided the winter setting for Fausto and his gang to wander around listlessly staring at the sea.
 In Fiumicino, the terrace of the Kursaal Hotel was the backdrop for the beauty pageant that opens the film.
-Accustomed to movies produced on promises, Giacosi maintained morale by ensuring that cast and crew dined in the best restaurants in the towns they visited.
+Accustomed to movies produced on promises, Giacosi maintained morale by ensuring that cast and crew dined at the best restaurants in the towns they visited.

-Working with several cinematographers over a six-month period, Fellini developed a predominant camera style based on slow tracking shots that "match the listless, purposeless lives" of his characters.
-The camera often dollies in to underscored dramatic events, most notably when Sandra falls ill at the beauty pageant, after the birth of her child, and when Francesco beats his wayward son.
+Working with several cinematographers over six months, Fellini developed a camera style based on slow tracking shots that "match the listless, purposeless lives" of his characters.
+The camera often dollies in to underscore dramatic events, most notably when Sandra falls ill at the beauty pageant; after the birth of her child; and when Francesco beats his son.

-With editor Rolando Benedetti, Fellini established a rhythm in which short sequences were separated by abrupt cuts while longer sequences used dissolves.
-The numerous brief and disparate episodes "governed by their own internal logic" were thus held together by a particular editing pattern.
-A freeze-frame was used to immobilize the young Guido, Moraldo's friend, at the end of the film when he balances himself on a railtrack.
+With editor Rolando Benedetti, Fellini established a rhythm in which short sequences are separated by abrupt cuts while longer sequences use dissolves.
+The numerous brief and disparate episodes "governed by their own internal logic" are thus held together by a particular editing pattern.
+A freeze-frame was used to immobilize the young Guido, Moraldo's friend, at the end of the film, as he balances himself on a railroad track.